Mixed-method ApproacheS To Evidence Reviews In Europe (MASTERIE)

 Booking and Payment

 Provisional bookings are now being taken for this exciting ScHARR short course.
-Please forward your details to Karen Holden at firstname.lastname@example.org, where you will be contacted once the 2020 date has been confirmed.
+Please forward your details to Karen Holden at email@example.com, where you will be contacted once the course has gone live on our Online Store, and bookings are open.

 All of our short course bookings are initially processed through our Online Store.
 Payment in full is required at the time of placing your booking (Credit/Debit Card or PayPal is accepted) or via Invoice (purchase order required).